Frank Phillips (oilman): Career

 The bank's president, John Gibson, had considered Phillips an up-and-coming entrepreneur for some time.
 Shortly after Phillips married Jane Gibson, her father asked Phillips to join him in the bond business.
 Phillips began selling bonds in the New England states and the Chicago area.

-During a stop in St. Louis en route back to Creston from Chicago in 1903, Phillips encountered C. B. Larabee, an old friend from Iowa.
+During a stop in St. Louis en route back to Creston from Chicago in 1903, Phillips encountered C. B. Larabee, an old friend from Iowa who told him about the oil boom taking place in Oklahoma.
 He was serving as a Methodist missionary to the Osage Indians west of Bartlesville in Indian Territory.
 The area, which is now Osage County, Oklahoma, was rich in oil, and what proved to be a decades-long boom was just getting underway.
 Later that year, after Phillips and Gibson made two trips to Bartlesville, Phillips and his younger brother L. E. Phillips organized the Anchor Oil & Gas Company with Gibson's assistance.
+It had an authorized capital of $100,000 and the paid-in capital of $15,000.

 Anchor opened an office in Bartlesville in 1905, secured a driller and drilled its first wildcat well, the Holland No. 1.
 The men struck oil on June 23, 1905.
 The brothers' second and third wells were dry holes, and they had barely enough money left to drill a fourth well, the Anna Anderson Number One.
 The Anna Anderson, completed September 6, 1905, was a gusher, and the successful well enabled the brothers to raise $100,000 through the sale of stock.
 The Anna Anderson was the first of 80 consecutive producing wells drilled for the brothers' company.
+The company was considered a pioneer in extracting value from natural gas during a period that considered it as a waste product in oil production.

 Also in 1905, Frank and L. E. Phillips formed the Lewcinda Oil Company, with brother Waite.
 Waite, who preferred to work independently, soon left Lewcinda and formed his own bank and oil company, the Independent Oil & Gas Co. in Tulsa.
 In 1930 he merged it with Phillips Petroleum.